Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 2. Register as a CSAC Supervisee

-3. Complete 2,000 Hours of Supervised Residency
+3. Complete 2,000 Hours of Supervised Experience

 5. Pass the NAADAC’s National Certified Addiction Counselor, Level I Exam